 Coronavirus disease 2019 (COVID-19), is an illness similar to the flu.
 It was first seen in December 2019 in Wuhan, China.
 It is caused by a novel coronavirus called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 Coronaviruses are a family of viruses that cause contagious illnesses that affect the respiratory system, such as the common cold.
 SARS-CoV-2 causes mild symptoms (cough, fever, trouble breathing) in ~81% of patients who get it, according to a report of over 70,000 people with COVID-19 in China (Wu, 2020).

-For some people who get COVID-19 (usually those over 70 years old or have other health problems or both), the symptoms are more severe, and they need to go to the hospital and may even need to be put on a breathing machine.
+For some people who get COVID-19 (usually those over 70 years old or who have other health problems or both), the symptoms can be more severe, and they need to go to the hospital and may even need to be put on a breathing machine.

 How to prevent COVID-19